-GLG's dietary supplement sales team is based in Vancouver and is focused on supporting our global distributor - ADM - as well as selling direct to our dietary supplement customers.
+GLG's sales team is based in Vancouver and is focused on supporting our global distributor - ADM - as well as selling direct to our customers.
+Through ADM's worldwide reach our products are marketed globally.
+In addition to our sales through ADM, we also have direct sales channels for our stevia and monk fruit extracts and GLG Naturals+ ingredients.